jsom1/jsom1.github.io/_walkthroughs/Atom.md

 So from what I understand of the article, we have to write a malicious *latest.yml* file and place it in one of the client folders (we saw that on the PDF).
 This will automatically initiate the QA process.
 Therefore, we must find how to write that file, and then *put* it in one of the client folder on the *Software_Updates* share (that was said in the PDF).\\

-Let's follow the article step-by-step: we first create a malicious update file which must contain a single quote.
-Then, we must recalculate the file hash.
+Let's follow the article step-by-step: we first create a malicious update file whose name must contain a single quote.
+This file will contain our payload.
+Then, we must recalculate the file hash and encode it in base64.
+We will put this hash in the *latest.yml* file so that when the server executes it, it will match the hash of our payload.
 Let's try to include a reverse shell payload in the file.
 We'll use **msfvenom** to create and encode it:

 <div class="img_container">
 ![msfvenom]({{https://jsom1.github.io/}}/_images/htb_atom_msfv1.png)